sophiaponte/prefect-legacy/docs/core/advanced_tutorials/using-results.md

 ## Choosing your result subclass

 In the above examples, we only used the `LocalResult` class.
-This is one of several result subclasses that integrate with different storage backends; the full list is in the API docs for [prefect.engine.results](../../api/latest/engine/results.html) and more details on this interface is described in the concept ["Results"](../concepts/results.md) documentation.
+This is one of several result subclasses that integrate with different storage backends; the full list is in the API docs for [prefectlegacy.engine.results](../../api/latest/engine/results.html) and more details on this interface is described in the concept ["Results"](../concepts/results.md) documentation.

-We can write our own result subclasses as long as they extend the [`Result`](https://github.com/PrefectHQ/prefect/blob/master/src/prefect/engine/result/base.py) interface, or we can pick an existing implementation from Prefect Core that utilizes a storage backend we like; for example, I will use `prefect.engine.results.GCSResult` so that my data will be persisted in Google Cloud Storage.
+We can write our own result subclasses as long as they extend the [`Result`](https://github.com/PrefectHQ/prefect/blob/master/src/prefectlegacy/engine/result/base.py) interface, or we can pick an existing implementation from prefectlegacy Core that utilizes a storage backend we like; for example, I will use `prefectlegacy.engine.results.GCSResult` so that my data will be persisted in Google Cloud Storage.

 ## Example: Running a flow with `GCSResult`